Community Research Lab

 Peer ADVOCATE CURRICULUM

-We are seeking to co-develop a curriculum to train people with lived experience for peer support roles in health and human services.
-These include experiences of domestic violence, major medical or mental health episode, and gender transition.
-Our long-term vision is simple: an advocate at every turning point.
-This is a time when life could feel turbulent.
+Our long-term vision is simple: an advocate at every transition point.
+A transition point is a time when life could feel turbulent.
 It is also a time that could signify a new beginning.
 Peer advocates don’t help — they provide the support all people deserve to stand in their power while navigating change.